Elession/pwn-challenges/Beginner/babybof/README.md

 1. saved base pointer (RBP) address
 2. return address

-**HOWEVER**, it is important to note that if you overwrite the addresses with an existing/valid address in the binary, it will continue running but with the overwritten address.
+**HOWEVER**, it is important to note that if you overwrite the addresses with an existing/valid address in the binary, it will continue running with the overwritten address instead.

-Let's try to overflow the **base pointer address** since it is always closer to the buffer.
+Let's try to overflow the **base pointer address/RBP** since it is always closer to the buffer. (recall in pancakes)

 ### Find number of bytes to overflow base pointer address